Germaine Schneider: Jeffremov network

-In May 1942, Leopold Trepper, who was the technical director of a Soviet Red Army Intelligence unit in western Europe, and the Soviet agent Konstantin Jeffremov. met in the house of the Schneider's in Brussels.
-At the meeting, Trepper placed Jeffremov in charge of running an espionage network in Belgium and the Low Countries.
-Schneider then became a courier between Jeffremov in Brussels and Trepper in Paris.
+In May 1942, Leopold Trepper, who was technical director of Soviet Red Army Intelligence in western Europe, and Soviet agent Konstantin Jeffremov met in the couple's house in Brussels.
+At the meeting, Trepper placed Jeffremov in charge of running the espionage network in Belgium and the Low Countries that had been rebuilt.
+Schneider was to became a courier between Jeffremov in Brussels and Trepper in Paris.

 Arrest

 In November 1942, Schneider was arrested while she was working for the Springer group in Lyon.
 She was betrayed by Jeffremov.
-Schneider was sent to a concentration camp and was liberated by the Red Army advance in May 1945.
-She was gravely ill when she left Ravensbrück concentration camp and was sent to a Swiss sanitarium in Zurich in October 1945.
+On the 30 November 1942, her husband Franz Schneider was arrested and taken to Fort Breendonk prison, where he was tortured.Schneider was sent to a concentration camp and was liberated by the Red Army advance in May 1945.
+She was gravely ill when she left Ravensbrück concentration camp and was sent to a Swiss sanitarium in Zürich in October 1945.
+In April 1943, he husband was transferred to Germany and kept isolated in several prisons before being sent to Brandenburg-Görden Prison and kept in the same cell as Maurice Èmile Aenishanslin, a Swiss communist and commercial director who was an agent of the network run by Henry Robinson.
+He remained there until the end of war, when he was liberated by the advancing Soviet front in May 1945.
+He suffered lung disease in prison and recovered sufficiently well to join Germaine in Zurich in October 1945.

 Death

 She died on 12 November 1945 of cancer.
-Her funeral was attended by Maurice Aenis-Hanslin, a Swiss communist and commercial director who was an agent of the network run by Henry Robinson.
+Her funeral was attended by Maurice Aenis-Hanslin.